cityofaustin/Residential-Permitting/_projects/shed/consult.md

 {% include diagram.html diagram="layout-sketch" %}

+---

 ## How can you get a Free In-Person Consultation?

-All consultations take place at Residential Plan Review at One Texas Center.
-You can have up to 3 free 20 minute in-person consultations.
+All consultations take place at [Residential Plan Review](/contact/#residential-plan-review)&nbsp;at One Texas Center.

+There are two ways to sign up for your free 20 minute in-person consultation.

 * Sign up in person at the QLess Kiosk at the [Residential Plan Review](/contact/#residential-plan-review)
 * Or save time by joining the line remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812).

-If you sign up remotely on the QLess website, please fill out your name and phone number.
-Click on Residential-Zoning & Process Help and select Process/Application Guidance.
+If you sign up remotely on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812), please fill out your name and phone number.
+Click on Residential-Zoning & Process Help, and select Process/Application Guidance.
 You will receive a text with your estimated service time.
-Follow the text prompts to receive updates, get out of line, or get help with any questions you may have.
+Follow the text prompts to receive updates, get out of line, or to get help with any questions you may have.

 Remember to leave enough time for this process.
 Residential Plan Review can get very busy and wait times can be an hour or longer.
-We recommend signing up online or arriving as close to opening time as possible and sign up in person.
+We recommend signing up on the [QLess website](https://kiosk.qless.com/kiosk/app/home/19062?queues=63813,65072,64852,64862,66812) or arriving as close to opening time as possible to sign up in person.

-After your consultation, feel free to return to the next section for further assistance on preparing your application.
+After your consultation, feel free to return to the next section for further assistance on preparing your application. preparing your application.